anonymousresearcher2020/anonymousresearcher2020.github.io/docs/results.md

 |Well-formatted|3.9|2.6|
 |**Total Quality (H)**|**77%**|**72%**|

-Table below shows the average score for each requirement attribute for ChatGPT outputs (denoted by G) in processes A+, A-, and B.
+__ChatGPT's Outputs:__ Table below shows the average score for each requirement attribute for ChatGPT's outputs (denoted by G) in processes A+, A-, and B.

 | Req.
 Quality Metric    | A+           | A-          | B    |
 |------------------------|--------------|-------------|------|